Smart decisions in packaging design can result in cost savings over time.

 The finished product positively impacted the effectiveness and professionalism of 200 multi-national Sales Reps.

 The challenge in designing specialty packaging for their medical device:

 Over the course of designing this sales/demo case for a medical device, Forbes was able to guide Cook through the process in making adjustments to the design itself.
-Ultimately the case was created for short-term use, but could easily be adapted for long-term use as the product changed.
-For that reason, we chose multiple materials and constructions to give them a modular solution that would allow the sales kit to be updated over time without having to reproduce the entire thing.
+We chose multiple materials and constructions to give them a modular solution that would allow the sales kit to be updated over time without having to reproduce the entire thing.

 We chose a Denier polyester zippered case with a shoulder strap for the outer casing.
 This provided a lightweight case that was easy to handle and transport.
 The black polyester served the branding well in that the branding imprint on both the interior flap and exterior of the case was vibrant and eye catching.
 The padded exterior of the case also provided an extra layer of protection to its contents.

 To solve the need for the product packaging to adapt with the product changes, we chose a polyethylene foam deck.
 This foam insert featured custom die cut holes to house each specific piece of the Endovascular Graft.
 The foam casing also keeps the secured in place during travel.
 A key element to the long-term adaptability of this casing of the parts, in this case the foam insert.
 The foam deck was created with extra cavities inserted with plugs, that could be removed as the product line grew.
 In addition, the whole foam insert can be removed, should they need to completely re-design that at a later date.
 This allow the insert to be updated on its own rather than having to reproduce the entire case.